zeek/zeek-docs/doc/scripts/base/bif/strings.bif.zeek.rst

    in the string to be capitalized.
 See https://docs.python.org/3/library/stdtypes.html#str.title for more info.

-   :str: The string to convert.
+   :param str: The string to convert.

    :returns: A title-cased version of the string.